guillim/dgm-image-tags-french/README.md

 authorName: 'Scott Brenner'
 authorAvatar: 'https://avatars2.githubusercontent.com/u/416477?v=4&s=140'
 -->
-# Analyse Image from S3 with Amazon Rekognition Example
+# Tag an Image (stored on AWS S3) with Amazon Rekognition

-This example shows how to analyze an image in an S3 bucket with Amazon Rekognition and return a list of labels.
+This simple project shows how to label an image in an S3 bucket with Amazon Rekognition API and return a list of labels.

-## Use-cases

-- Determine if there is a cat in an image.

 ## Setup

+- Upload a photo on [AWS S3](https://aws.amazon.com/fr/s3/)

 You need to create an S3 bucket and upload at least one file.
 Be sure the permissions on the folder and file allow public access and that CORS is configured to allow access.

+- Install npm packages

 ```bash
 npm install